johnzeng/vimhome/README.md

 # custom feature that you may need to know
 - auto reload a vim script after saving it if you are editing a `.vim` file.
+- `<A-w>` in insert mode to use smart delete, this allows you to delete a word until under score or uppper case.
+Try it out.
 - `<leader>f` to open a fzf (fuzzy finder)
 - `<leader>b` to open a buff searcher
 - `<c-p>` to open a fuuzy history searcher